yuanzhe-ma/yuanzhe-ma.github.io/_pages/about.md

 I am a third-year PhD student in the Department of Operations Research at [Columbia University](https://www.ieor.columbia.edu/).
 I am very fortunate to work with Prof. [Garud Iyengar](http://www.columbia.edu/~gi10/), Prof. [Jay Sethuraman](https://www.ieor.columbia.edu/faculty/jay-sethuraman), and Prof. [Hongseok Namkoong](https://hsnamkoong.github.io/).
 From 2019 to 2021, I spent two years at [Georgia Tech ISyE](https://www.isye.gatech.edu/) as a graduate student studying statistics and mathematics.
 I also completed an undergraduate degree in economics from East China Normal University, while working full-time (joined in 2016 as a founding member) at a FinTech startup (NASDAQ: QFIN and HKEX:3660) in China, focusing on ML problems.

-My research focuses on experimentation for online platforms.
-More specifically, I am interested in the following questions:
--  How to design better experiments (with a clear operational objective) and data sampling strategy
--  How to analyze data in a more reliable way after data is collected

-I have also worked on platform economics and reliable machine learning.
+My research lies in the interface of **online platforms operations** and **reliable statitical inference**, drawing tools from optimization, machine learning, causal inference, and analytical modeling techniques.

 <h1 id="talks"> Upcoming Talks</h1>

 - 11/27/2023, Guest lecture (joint with Daksh Mittal) for the course [Advanced Machine Learning for Health and Medicine](https://reaim-lab.github.io/binf4008/), topic: uncertainty quantification for interpretability in deep learning
 - 11/10/2023, [2023 Conference on Digital Experimentation @ MIT](https://ide.mit.edu/events/2023-conference-on-digital-experimentation-mit-codemit): two papers on user interests exploration (12-minute talk in Session J: “Personalization and Experimentation”) and causal inference under limited overlap.

 <h1 id="publications"> Papers</h1>